 The amount of debt owed compared to your available credit limits accounts for 30% of your total credit score.
 This is the debt utilization ratio.

-To calculate your debt utilization take the total amount you owe and divide it by the total amount of credit you have borrowed or can borrow.
+To calculate your debt utilization take the total amount you owe and divide it by the total amount of credit you can borrow.

 Any outstanding debt is included in the debt utilization ratio which means all credit card debt, personal, auto and mortgage loans and even home equity lines of credit.